-Due to a recent Supreme Court of Ohio ruling, however, you now may file a complaint in small claims court on behalf of the LLC for damages against the tenants, as long as you do not act as a lawyer would at trial by arguing or cross-examining witnesses, or engaging in other acts of advocacy.
+However, you may file a complaint in small claims court on behalf of the LLC for damages against the tenants, as long as you do not act as a lawyer would at trial by arguing or cross-examining witnesses, or engaging in other acts of advocacy.
 Note, though, that in small claims court, you can seek no more than $3,000 in damages.Q: When may a landlord collect attorney fees or punitive damages in an action against a tenant?A:

 A landlord generally is not entitled to collect punitive damages (a fine intended as punishment).
 A landlord also is not entitled to collect attorney fees in an eviction action for non-payment of rent.
 However, Ohio law says that a landlord may collect actual damages and attorney fees if the tenant does not:

-1. keep his or her unit safe and sanitary;
+1) keep his or her unit safe and sanitary;

-2. dispose of all garbage in a safe and sanitary manner;
+2) dispose of all garbage in a safe and sanitary manner;

-3. keep all unit plumbing fixtures as clean as their condition permits;
+3) keep all unit plumbing fixtures as clean as their condition permits;

-4. operate all electrical and plumbing fixtures properly;
+4) operate all electrical and plumbing fixtures properly;

-5. comply with state and local housing, health, and safety codes;
+5) comply with state and local housing, health, and safety codes;

-6. refrain from and forbid any guest from intentionally or negligently destroying, defacing, damaging, or removing any fixture, appliance, or other part of the premises;
+6) refrain from and forbid any guest from intentionally or negligently destroying, defacing, damaging, or removing any fixture, appliance, or other part of the premises;

-7. maintain in good working condition any appliance (e.g., range or refrigerator) supplied by the landlord;
+7) maintain in good working condition any appliance (e.g., range or refrigerator) supplied by the landlord;

-8. behave in a way that will not disturb the neighbors and require guests to do the same; and
+8) behave in a way that will not disturb the neighbors and require guests to do the same; and

-9. allow the landlord reasonable access (upon 24 hours’ notice) to enter the premises to inspect, make repairs, deliver parcels, supply necessary or agreed-upon services, or show the unit to prospective or actual buyers, mortgagees, tenants, workers, or contractors.
+9) allow the landlord reasonable access (upon 24 hours’ notice) to enter the premises to inspect, make repairs, deliver parcels, supply necessary or agreed-upon services, or show the unit to prospective or actual buyers, mortgagees, tenants, workers, or contractors.

 Q: Assuming we get a writ of restitution from the court to forcibly remove a tenant from his unit, how can we enforce that order?
 Also, do we have any responsibility for the tenant’s belongings?
 A: